 Spring has blossomed, at least in most parts of the country.
-Despite some reports of a little May snow here and there, Winter has in fact retreated beneath the budding trees, blooming flowers, and birds returning from their migratory hiatus.
+Despite some reports of a little late snow here and there, Winter will inevitably retreat beneath the budding trees, blooming flowers, and birds who will soon be returning from their migratory hiatus.

-That puts Spring in the air, and with it comes visible reminders of new life.
+That puts Spring in the air, and with it comes visible reminders of new life all around you.

 And pollen.
 Lots of pollen.

 All of the beauty got me thinking, what does the Bible say about new life?
-Quite a lot, as it turns out.
+So I did a bit of a word study in my Bible and guess what?
+It says quite a lot, as it turns out.

 Life and Renewal

-With the arrival of Spring, I can’t help but think of life renewed.
-It’s every where I look.
+With the arrival of Spring, you can’t help but think of renewed life.
+It’s every where we look.

-Trees are full once again, the crops are going into the ground at an increasing rate, and even the barn cats where I’m currently residing have given birth to 3, yes 3 new litters of kittens!
+Trees are filling with leaves once again, the crops are going into the ground at an increasing rate, and even the animals are on board.
+The birds are singing loudly, the deer are out of hiding, and the geese are flying north in huge numbers.
+Even the barn cats where I’m currently residing have given birth to 3, yes 3 new litters of kittens!

-This reflection on change happens to me every season, maybe you can relate.
+This reflection on things made new happens to me every season, maybe you can relate.

 When I see the visible changes of the seasons, I’m ultimately reminded of what God’s Word says about it all.
 In the case of Springtime, it’s all about life and renewal.

-Last year around this time, the new crops and bright colors brought me to reflect on the 23rd Psalm.
+During this time of year, the new crops and bright colors usually bring me to reflect on the 23rd Psalm.

-Here are 10 of those verses that I hope you’ll find encouraging as well.
+Here are 10 of those verses that encourage me amidst the changing season.
+I hope you’ll find these encouraging as well.

 10 Encouraging Bible Verses on New Life